Dasfiter-S/Internet-Emulator/README.md

 Make sure that the DNS server is set at the primary and only DNS server.
 Also check to make sure that the address you typed in is the desired some such as the difference between http://not.right.com and https://not.right.com.
 As far as the servers serving the index pages are concerned these are two completely different pages on two completely different servers.

+Blacklist.txt warning:

+Blacklist.txt is passed to the DNS server as a touple.
+This allows for faster reading.
+If you edit the blacklist please add a domain and an IP seperated by a comma.
+Example:
+      1 www.cnn.com., 127.0.0.1
+      2 www.foo.com., 127.0.0.1